ratchov/snfmt/README.md

 an user-defined conversion in the format string, `snfmt()` invokes the user-provided call-back function that implements the conversions.

-Examples:

-        snfmt(myfunc, buf, size, "x = %d, ptr = {myobj:%p}", x, ptr);
+Example:

         snfmt(myfunc, buf, size, "blob = {hexdump:%p,%zu}", blob, sizeof(blob));

-The user-defined conversion specifiers in the format strings are between curly brackets.
+The user-defined conversions in the format strings are between curly brackets.
 They are composed by a name, and an optional colon followed by a comma-separated list of `%`-based specifiers that match `snfmt()` variadic arguments.
 This syntax makes `snfmt()` format strings work with `snprintf()` as well, allowing compilers to report format string errors.

 The call-back function is passed as the first `snfmt()` argument.
 It is defined as follows: